Sign-up for the latest Lookout news and threat research

 Hank Schless 02:29

-think that's actually my favorite use case for all of this is the just because the user is who they say they are.
-Doesn't mean it is who they say they are.
+Yeah, absolutely.
+I think that's actually my favorite use case for all of this.
+Just because the user is who they say they are doesn't mean it is who they say they are.
 So I think that illustrates it pretty well.
-So with that in mind, and kind of think about where we are now, maybe pull on your experience.
-And tell us a little bit about how this philosophy came to be.
-And the term came to be in the last decade or so.
+So, with that in mind, and kind of think about where we are now, maybe pull on your experience.
+And tell us a little bit about how this philosophy came to be and the term came to be in the last decade or so.

 Andy Olpin 02:49